 Note: Testing must have been completed within two years prior to application to the program

 Students who complete the ACP program are eligible to apply for admission to the Bachelor of Administration at Athabasca University and the Bachelor of Health Sciences program at SAIT.
-The following four courses transfer to and from Portage College University Studies; BIOL230 - Anatomy I, BIOL231 - Physiology I, BIOL232 - Physiology II and HEED105 - Health Education.
+The following four courses transfer to and from Portage College University Studies; BIOL230 - Anatomy I, BIOL231 - Physiology I, BIOL232 - Physiology II and HEED105 - Personal Health & Wellness.